jez/recipes/_recipes/milk-tea.md

 - Originally from [*The Boba Book*](https://www.amazon.com/dp/1984824279), p.
 27
 - Yields between 2 – 2¼ cups, depending on time spent reducing
-- I've recently been adding agave syrup into the mix as well (equal parts brown, white, agave, and water by volume).
+- I've also experimented with adding agave syrup into the mix (equal parts brown, white, agave, and water by volume).
 It tempers the flavor away from super molasses-y.
-Super molasses-y is fine in a rich black tea but not as great in a light jasmine or oolong.
+Super molasses-y is fine in a rich black tea but can be overpowering in a light jasmine or oolong.

 ### Ingredients